SeanFeldman/ServiceBus.CompressionPlugin/README.md

 var msg = await receiver.ReceiveAsync().ConfigureAwait(false);
 // msg will contain the original payload
 ```

+### Transitioning to a different compression

+To transition to a different compression, compression callbacks need to be updated.

+1. Update `compressor` callback to register a new compression method name.
+1. Update `decompressor` callback to handle the old and the new compression method names.
+1. Drain all messages compressed using the old compression method name.
+1. Update `decompresson` callback to handle the new compression method only.

 ## Who's trusting this add-in in production